LApptelier/SmartRecyclerView/README.md

-+# smartrecyclerview
+# smartrecyclerview

- +Android RecyclerView combine with an all generic adapter to speed up ⚡️ your typical recycler view pattern implementation
+Android RecyclerView combine with an all generic adapter to speed up ⚡️ your typical recycler view pattern implementation